-You can now (June 2020) also run many of the courses using your smart phone to record your time, your split times between controls and your route using the same POC course maps!
+You can now (July 2020) also run all of the courses using your smart phone to record your time, your split times between controls and your route using the same POC course maps!
 See Maprun details: Haldon Maprun

 Waterproof, full colour maps may be purchased from the Rangers' Office at the park, or a copy may be downloaded from the British Orienteering website: here

 If out on your own, let someone know your plans.

 If lost, the safety bearing is East, until you reach a public road.

 In case of emergency, call 999 or 112.

 Nearest access road: Haldon Ridge Road, west off the A38 at Exeter Racecourse.